Skip to main content

 To configure charging session limits:

-• Navigate to Add/Edit Site in the back office
+• Navigate to the Energy tab.

 • Locate the Charging Session Limit option